rmdeuce/rmdeuce/README.md

 </p>

-## I'm a beginner Software Engineer and .NET Developer
+## I'm a Software Engineer and .NET Developer

 ### Languages and Tools